ketangupta1/Elastic-Search/README.md

           }
         }
       }
-  The above query will search the words "Blood" and "Father" both in the text of each document.
+  The above query will search the words "Blood" and "Father" both words in the text of each document.

       GET learn/_search
       {